 PKCE fixes this attack by cryptographically proving that the caller that starts the OAuth flow is the same caller that completes it.

-This is done by introducing a new code_verifier
+This is done by introducing a new code_verifier parameter:

 - The client generates a cryptographically random

-and stores it locally - The client computes the
+code_verifierand stores it locally - The client computes the

-to the server as part of the standard OAuth Authorization Request, e.g.example.com/oauth2/authorize?client_id=...&code_challenge=...
+code_challengeto the server as part of the standard OAuth Authorization Request, e.g.example.com/oauth2/authorize?client_id=...&code_challenge=.... - The server records the

-itself- If the hash matches the saved
+SHA256hash of thecode_verifieritself- If the hash matches the saved

 - If the hash matches the saved